Doctors Note Logo

 Still in Pain?
 Why Your Analgesic Fails + Medically Approved Next Steps

-Persistent pain after an analgesic often means the drug does not match your pain type, the dose is too low, the pain is chronic, opioid tolerance has developed, or an undiagnosed condition is causing the symptoms.
+Persistent pain after taking an analgesic usually points to one of five causes: the medication doesn't match your pain type, the dose is too low, the pain has become chronic, opioid tolerance has developed, or an undiagnosed condition is driving your symptoms.

 answer background